The 10 fundamental steps in the history of jewelry that you need to know. The first is… ♦ ︎

 1 Brilliant Cut

-It was introduced in the late 17th century.
-After the eighteenth century, in baroque jewels, the brilliance of the stones aspect had become predominant.
-The brilliant cut was developed in the laboratories of Paris, Amsterdam and Antwerp, who produced the precursor to the contemporary, which today is the one chosen by 75 percent of the diamonds.
+Round or brilliant cut diamonds were introduced at the end of the 17th century, after the brilliance of the stones had become predominant in Baroque jewelry.
+The brilliant cut developed in the laboratories of Paris, Amsterdam and Antwerp, which produced the precursor of the contemporary cut, which today is the one chosen for 75 percent of the diamonds.

 How do you make gold if you have not?
 Nothing philosopher’s stone: since 1840 gold and silver are applied using an electrolytic process, which has become a pillar of the production of affordable jewelry.
 It was the goal of a Birmingham surgeon, John Wright, who developed galvanic baths with potassium cyanide.
 Wright and his partners George and Henry Elkington, patented electroplating process, allowing you to apply a thin film of gold or silver on a regular jewel of other material , such as steel.